 Angela Merkel's Global Acceptance

 Internationally, Merkel was often portrayed as a moral counterweight to the rise of authoritarian leaders.
-In the Anglo-American press she was frequently described as a stabilising figure, with The Guardian’s Natalie Nougayrede famously calling her 'the reluctant leader of the free world.'
-The phrase captured both her authority and her discomfort with global leadership.
+In the Anglo-American press she was frequently described as a stabilising figure and, following the election of Donald Trump in 2016, was often characterised as a potential ‘leader of the free world’—a label she herself never embraced.
+The phrase reflected both her authority and her discomfort with global leadership.
 Yet this reluctance often translated into delayed decisions and strategic ambiguity, particularly during the eurozone crisis, the migration influx, and Germany’s dealings with Russia.
 Merkel was admired for her steadiness, but her hesitations often left Europe waiting for clarity at critical moments.

 Merkel assumed office in 2005 just before the global economic order entered its most turbulent phase.
 The 2008 financial crash and the subsequent eurozone debt crisis tested not only Germany’s economic resilience but also the foundations of European integration.
 Her most cited accomplishment—preventing the euro from collapsing—came with serious costs.
-As The Financial Times reported during the Greek debt crisis, Germany under Merkel became the main advocate of strict austerity, placing fiscal discipline above social protection in countries such as Greece, Spain, and Portugal.
+During the Greek debt crisis, Germany emerged as the principal advocate of fiscal discipline and austerity measures attached to bailout programmes, placing budgetary restraint above expansive social spending in countries such as Greece, Spain, and Portugal.
 The human cost of these policies was widely debated.
 Paul Krugman, writing in The New York Times, criticised Merkel’s economic approach for deepening recessions and prolonging hardship in southern Europe.
-Unlike the United States, which responded to crisis through stimulus and monetary expansion, Germany prioritised spending cuts and balanced budgets.
+Unlike the United States, which responded to crisis through stimulus and monetary expansion, Germany prioritised spending cuts, and balanced budgets.
 While this reassured German voters, it generated resentment across much of Europe, where Merkel’s leadership was increasingly seen as rigid, technocratic, and indifferent to inequality.

 Domestically, Merkel’s electoral success owed much to her ideological adaptability.
 She steadily absorbed policies traditionally associated with her opponents—introducing a minimum wage, exiting nuclear power, and relaxing her party’s stance on social issues.
-Der Spiegel argued that this strategy weakened political competition by blurring ideological differences, leaving voters disengaged and creating space for radical alternatives.
+Several German commentators and political scientists argued that this strategy weakened traditional ideological distinctions and contributed to broader changes in Germany’s party system.
 The rise of the far-right Alternative für Deutschland (AfD) cannot be separated from this long-term erosion of political contestation.
 Merkel’s pragmatism kept her in power, but it also hollowed out the ideological clarity of mainstream politics.

 The 2015 migration crisis marked the most divisive moment of Merkel’s chancellorship.
-Her declaration—“Wir schaffen das” (“We can manage this”)—was praised by The Washington Post as a rare expression of moral leadership in Europe.
+Her declaration—‘Wir schaffen das’ (‘We can manage this’)—was praised by The Washington Post as a rare expression of moral leadership in Europe.
 Yet moral clarity was not matched by institutional preparedness.
-As reported by Die Zeit and Süddeutsche Zeitung, local administrations struggled with housing, employment, and integration, while public anxiety was left largely unaddressed.
+Local authorities faced significant challenges in housing, integrating, and providing services for large numbers of asylum seekers, contributing to political controversy over migration policy.
 The backlash strengthened nationalist forces and reshaped German and European politics.
 Merkel’s stance was courageous, but the lack of planning undermined its effectiveness and fuelled polarisation.

 Merkel remained a committed supporter of European integration, but her vision of Europe was limited.
 She favoured fiscal rules, economic supervision, and structural reforms, while resisting deeper political union that might have required Germany to shoulder greater redistributive responsibilities.
-As Le Monde observed, her Europe was one of discipline rather than solidarity—built on stability mechanisms rather than shared political risk.
+Critics argued that her conception of Europe emphasised discipline and stability more than solidarity and shared political risk.
 Merkel’s Europe was functional, but it lacked the ambition to build a truly united political community.

 Her domestic reforms were equally complex.
-The decision to phase out nuclear power after the Fukushima disaster was widely praised, yet The Wall Street Journal and German energy analysts pointed to unintended consequences: higher electricity prices, greater reliance on coal, and increased dependence on Russian gas.
+The decision to phase out nuclear power after the Fukushima disaster was widely praised, yet The Wall Street Journal and numerous German energy analysts pointed to unintended consequences: higher electricity prices, greater reliance on fossil fuels during parts of the energy transition, and increased dependence on imported natural gas, including supplies from Russia.
 The abolition of military conscription was framed as progressive, but defence analysts writing in Frankfurter Allgemeine Zeitung later criticised Germany’s weakened military readiness within NATO.
 Merkel’s reforms often carried hidden costs that became apparent only later.

 International recognition followed Merkel throughout her career.
 She topped Forbes’ list of the world’s most powerful women multiple times, was named TIME’s Person of the Year in 2015, and received the Charlemagne Prize for European unity.
-Yet such accolades often reflected the absence of credible alternatives rather than exceptional leadership.
-As Martin Wolf wrote in The Financial Times, Merkel excelled at managing crises and postponing difficult decisions—skills valuable in unstable times, but limited in shaping long-term renewal.
+Yet such accolades did not end debate over the effectiveness of her leadership or the long-term consequences of her policies.
+As Martin Wolf argued in the Financial Times, Merkel excelled at crisis management and incremental problem-solving—skills that proved valuable in turbulent times but were less effective in addressing deeper structural challenges.

 Merkel’s political temperament was deeply shaped by her upbringing in East Germany.
 Living under a surveillance state taught her caution, respect for limits, and a strong sense of restraint.
 She governed by defining boundaries rather than offering grand narratives.
 This background explains her preference for pragmatism over vision, and her tendency to avoid bold ideological commitments.
 Merkel was not a leader of sweeping reforms, but of careful adjustments and incremental survival.